artkapl/DC_Tower_Elevator_Coding_Challenge/README.md

 # DC Tower Elevator Challenge

-My implementation of the DC Tower Elevator Challenge using Java Threads and Object-Oriented Programming.
+My implementation of the DC Tower Elevator Challenge using Java Thread and Object-Oriented Programming.

 Javadocs have been provided and can be accessed by opening `doc/index.html` within your preferred web browser.